Nepiki/Guides/Dragon-Force-(Saturn).md

 _Equip Mikhal with the legendary Star Dragon Sword_

 Required progression - After Wein and Goldark recover the Stargem sword from the Northern Shrine, Ramda will attack Katmando.
 Following the battle Ramda will transform the Stargem sword into the Star Dragon Sword.
-If Mikhal is already equipped with the Stargem sword, the achievement will pop at that point.
+If Mikhal is already equipped with the Stargem sword, the achievement will unlock at that point.
 If not, equip him with it during the next domestic session.

 ***